top of page

 • Liturgical Theology and Ecumenism

-Urban Transformation and Renewal Masters Certificates
+Urban Transformation and Renewal Masters Concentration

-Requirement: 4 Classes for Each Certificate
+Requirement: 4 Classes for Each Concentration

-Certificate in Social Justice
+Concentration in Social Justice

-Certificate in Environmental Justice
+Concentration in Environmental Justice

-The Certificate in Environmental Justice is designed to interpret climate change as the most comprehensive crisis addressing humanity today, requiring reimagining our species’ place on the planet.
+The Concentration in Environmental Justice is designed to interpret climate change as the most comprehensive crisis addressing humanity today, requiring reimagining our species’ place on the planet.
 The selection of courses will work from the widest horizon of awareness towards more place- and population-specific concerns, ranging from what we know about globalized indices of climate emergency and the attempt to perceive such (various theories of the apocalypse, Anthropocene geology, IPCC reports, etc.) to much more localized questions regarding food security and water accessibility in cities like Detroit and Flint.
 The classes will sharpen understandings of our collective history leading to the current emergency and analytical approaches to addressing/remedying such to more practical questions of the policy changes needed, indigenous approaches and creative models embodying alternative ways of engaging eco-systemic health, and the social movements and political challenges necessary to accomplish these.

 Classes: